Romantic restaurants for Valentine's Day dinner - Decanter

 Book: 023 8028 7177

 What we like about it: Lovers can stroll by the lake or hideaway in a forest cabin at this chic rural retreat in the New Forest, where quirky, creative touches make for a memorable romantic soujourn.
 Designer Martin Brudnizki is responsible for the overstuffed chairs, parquet floors and Brit art in Hartnett, Holder & Co restaurant, which combine the talents of Michelin chef Angela Hartnett and Luke Holder.
-Their locally sourced Italian dishes include gnocchi stuffed with kale and goats cheese and agnolotti with guinea fowl and burrata.
+Their locally sourced Italian dishes include ravioli with polenta, truffle and artichoke and venison with preserved plum and gorgonzola.

 Wine list: The lengthy, award-winning list doesn’t restrict itself to Italy, though great Italian bottles include Ornellaia.
 Instead the interesting global selection is arranged by variety and reads like a who’s who of top producers.